powerLambda/ambari-lite/README.md

 Use -U flag to force maven update.

-# How to integrate apache distributed components like spark/flink?
+#How to integrate apache distributed components?
 Apache Spark